-The Pozen Center awards three graduate lectureships per academic year to advanced doctoral students, each of whom teach one undergraduate Human Rights course of their own design.
+The Pozen Center awards up to three lectureships per academic year to advanced doctoral students, each of whom teaches one undergraduate Human Rights course of their own design.
 Applications are due every February, with lectureships awarded in late-March.

 Lectureships are awarded for one quarter during the following academic year.
 The proposed course should address human rights from a disciplinary, thematic, or regional perspective.

 We don’t require that every Human Rights course deal explicitly with international human rights norms or mechanisms.
 On the other hand, not every course about morality, ethics, human suffering, marginalization, exclusion, or discrimination is within the framework of human rights.
 The selection committee has occasionally worked with strong applicants to develop more human rights content for their syllabus.

 Graduate lecturers receive a salary of $5,000 or $6,000, depending on graduate student status.
 Lecturers may hold office hours and use office space at the Pozen Center, in coordination with Center Administrator Kathy Scott.